Security recommendations

 Follow the instructions at Creating a fine-grained personal access token.
 When creating the PAT, follow the best practises below:

-- Choose the shortest expiration date possible.
+- Set the shortest expiration date possible.

 - Do not store the PAT in code or config files.
 Store it in a Password Manager or as a GitHub Action secret.